-Event concerns Effect RUN → STOP general BASP ( B efehls- A usgabe- Sp erre, i.e. command output lock) is set. central digital outputs The outputs are disabled. central analog outputs The Outputs are disabled. - Voltage outputs issue 0V - Current outputs 020mA issue 0mA - Current outputs 420mA issue 4mA If configured also substitute values may be issued. decentral outputs Same behavior as the central digital/analog outputs. decentral inputs The inputs are cyclically be read by the decentra- lized station and the recent values are put at disposal. $STOP \to RUN$ general First the PII is deleted, then OB 100 is called.
-After res.
-PowerON the execution of the OB, the BASP is reset and the cycle starts with: Delete PIO $\rightarrow$ Read PII $\rightarrow$ OB 1. central analog outputs The behavior of the outputs at restart can be preset. decentral inputs The inputs are cyclically be read by the decentra- lized station and the recent values are put at disposal.
+Event concerns Effect RUN → STOP general BASP ( B efehls- A usgabe- Sp erre, i.e. command output lock) is set. central digital outputs The outputs are disabled. central analog outputs The Outputs are disabled. - Voltage outputs issue 0V - Current outputs 020mA issue 0mA - Current outputs 420mA issue 4mA If configured also substitute values may be issued. decentral outputs Same behavior as the central digital/analog outputs. decentral inputs The inputs are cyclically be read by the decentralized station and the recent values are put at disposal.
+STOP → RUN res.
+PowerON general First the PII is deleted, then OB 100 is called.
+After the execution of the OB, the BASP is reset and the cycle starts with: Delete PIO $\rightarrow$ Read PII $\rightarrow$ OB 1. decentral inputs The inputs are once be read by the decentralized station and the recent values are put at disposal.
 RUN general The program execution happens cyclically and can therefore be foreseen: Read PII $\rightarrow$ OB 1 $\rightarrow$ Write PIO.